uvic-auvic/TensorFlow/README.md

 # How well does it run?

-Benchmark TensorFlow with your model on yoursystem
+Benchmark TensorFlow with your model on your system [here](/inference)